TinyPART/T2.2-Secure-Microcontainer-Provisioning/deliverable/suit_femtocontainer/README.md

 When building the example application for the native target, the firmware update capability is removed.
 Instead two in-memory slots are created that can be updated with new payloads.
-These act as a demonstrator for the SUIT capabilities.
+Both of these in-memory slots are hooked up to the Femto-Container CoAP endpoints.
+These act as a demonstrator for the SUIT capabilities together with Femto-Containers.

 The steps described here show how to use SUIT manifests to deliver content updates to a RIOT instance.
 The full workflow is described, including the setup